tulik/nixos/README.md

-# NixOS on macOS
+# react-app on macOS

-A simple React application demonstrating NixOS concepts on macOS.
+A simple React application demonstrating react-app concepts on macOS.

 ## Development